Marcusgwj/StockPredictionAPI/README.md

 Stock predictions are made using the following models:

-- Long short-term memory
+- Long Short-Term Memory
-- Linear regression
+- Linear Regression
-- Support vector machine
+- Support Vector Regression

 <p align="right">(<a href="#top">back to top</a>)</p>